FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 A threshold value for a particular sum of trial durations.
 This attribute is REQUIRED, and the value MUST be positive.

-This uses the duration values returned by the measurer.
+This refers to the duration values returned by the measurer.

 Informally, even when looking only at trials done at this goal's final trial duration, MLRsearch may spend up to this time measuring the same load value.
 If the goal duration sum is larger than the goal final trial duration, it means multiple trials need to be measured at the same load.

 ### Goal Loss Ratio